-The Company was incorporated in New Hampshire in September 1983 and expects to reincorporate in Delaware prior to consummation of the Offering (the "Reincorporation").
-Pursuant to the Reincorporation the Company will convert all of the issued and outstanding shares of Series A Non-Voting Common Stock, \$.01 par value per share (the "Non-Voting Common Stock"), and Series B Voting Common Stock, \$.01 par value per share (the "Voting Common Stock"), of the New Hampshire Corporation into 11,798,793 shares of the Delaware corporation's Common Stock, \$0.01 par value per share (the "Common Stock"), on a one-for-one basis.
+The Company was incorporated in New Hampshire in September 1983 and reincorporated in Delaware in February 1998 (the "Reincorporation").
+Pursuant to the Reincorporation the Company converted all of the issued and outstanding shares of Series A Non-Voting Common Stock, \$.01 par value per share (the "Non-Voting Common Stock"), and Series B Voting Common Stock, \$.01 par value per share (the "Voting Common Stock"), of the New Hampshire Corporation into 11,798,793 shares of the Delaware corporation's Common Stock, \$0.01 par value per share (the "Common Stock"), on a one-for-one basis.

 For all periods described in the Prospectus, the Company has elected to be treated as an S Corporation under Subchapter S of the Code, and applicable state tax laws.
 As a result of the S Corporation status of the Company, the stockholders of the Company were taxed directly on the earnings of the Company.
 Upon the consummation of the Offering, the status of the Company as an S Corporation will terminate and the Company will be subject to federal and state income taxes at applicable corporate tax rates (the "S Corporation Termination," and together with the Reincorporation, the "Reorganization").
-Prior to the consummation of the Offering, the Company will declare a dividend (the "S Corporation Dividend") to its then existing stockholders (the "S Corporation Stockholders") in an amount equal to substantially all previously taxed, but undistributed, S Corporation earnings (estimated to aggregate approximately \$35 million at the time of consummation of the Offering).
+On February 27, 1998, the Company declared a dividend of \$2.80 per share (the "S Corporation Dividend") to its then existing stockholders (the "S Corporation Stockholders") representing substantially all previously taxed, but undistributed, S Corporation earnings (aggregating approximately \$33.0 million).
 After the consummation of the Offering, the Company will use a portion of the net proceeds from the Offering to pay the S Corporation Dividend to the S Corporation Stockholders.
 See "Use of Proceeds."